Last Updated: 12/27/19 | December 27th, 2019

 Traveling to the Maldives for Cheap

-Getting to these beautiful islands used to cost a great deal of both time and money, with flights costing upwards of $1,000 USD and involving lots of layovers.
+Getting to these beautiful islands used to cost a great deal of both time and money, with flights involving multiple layovers costing upwards of $1,000 USD (if not more).

-The great news is that now more and more regional airlines are offering very reasonable flights to the Maldives.
-For example, flights from Colombo in Sri Lanka to Malé can be found around $175 USD (round trip).
+The great news is that now a growing number of regional airlines are offering more reasonable flights to the Maldives.
+For example, flights from Colombo in Sri Lanka to Malé can be found for under $300 USD (round-trip).

-Cheap tickets can also be found via Dubai, with one-way fares starting at $290 USD.
+Cheap flight tickets can also be found via Dubai, with round-trip, non-stop fares starting at as little as $350 USD.

-There are also flights from Kuala Lumpur with fares as low as $150 USD (one-way).
-Flights from Bangkok and Singapore start at $150 USD (one way).
+There are also flights from Kuala Lumpur with fares as low as $200 USD (round-trip).
+Flights from Bangkok and Singapore start at $300 USD (round-trip).

-(Matt says: If you aren’t already in the region to take advantage of the cheap fares and want to fly from North America, Europe, or Australia, your international airfare can get pricey, but with travel hacking you can score some free flights.
+(Matt says: If you aren’t already in the region to take advantage of the cheap fares and want to fly from North America, Europe, or Australia, your international airfare can get pricey, but by using points and miles, you can score some free flights.
 Find out more here.)

 Getting Around The Maldives for Cheap

-To get around the islands, you can take a public ferry, but be sure to check the timetables as the ferries don’t run every day of the week.
+To get around the islands, you can take a public ferry, but be sure to check the timetables as the ferries don’t run every day of the week, and even when running, there may only be a couple of ferry departures per day.
+Research the ferries beforehand so you know when and where you can go next, as island hopping is very difficult without planning.
+Also note that no public ferries go to any private resorts.

-Ferry prices range from $5–25 USD.
-If a ferry doesn’t run on the day you need or your island of choice is too far to be accessed by ferry, you’re looking at either a night in Malé, a very expensive (think $300–400 USD) speedboat, or a $200 USD domestic flight.
+Ferry prices range from $5–30 USD.
+If a ferry doesn’t run on the day you need or to your island of choice, you’re looking at either a night in Malé, a speed boat ($30-200 USD), a $200-$400 USD domestic flight (one-way), or a very expensive seaplane (think $300–600 USD).
+You can learn more about all the different transfer options and prices here.

-If you’re looking to visit an island farther away from Malé, you’ll need to do some island hopping via the ferry system.
+If you’re looking to visit an island farther away from Malé but don’t want to pay for the more expensive transfer options, you’ll need to do some island hopping via the ferry system.
 This might require you to stay overnight on an island along the way.

 Best Budget-Friendly Places To Stay In Maldives